An easy recipe for creamy Chicken Soup with wild rice. This is a Minnesota classic perfect for chilly weather. Make a big batch for your next party!

 You’ll want to get about 4 ounces of wild rice (you’ll have a little extra leftover) and plan on spending 60 minutes cooking it (unless you have a pressure cooker and know how to use it!).

 This recipe calls for a few special seasonings.
 I was able to locate both at my local grocery store, Ralph’s.
-I have also provided links to Amazon.com to show you what you are looking for and to offer an additional purchase option (pay attention to the Amazon pack sizes, though!).
+I have also provided links to Amazon.com below the recipe card to show you what you are looking for and to offer an additional purchase option.
 To my international friends, I am sorry if you have trouble locating these ingredients.

 How to Make Chicken Soup with Wild Rice in a Slow Cooker